Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/fabricator_recipes.md

 +++
 title = 'Fabricator Recipes'
-linkTitle = 'Fabricator Recipes' description = 'Written by Candy' weight = 0
-draft = false
+linkTitle = 'Fabricator Recipes' description = 'To make your suits survival friendly they need to have recipes so players can obtain them.' weight = 0 draft = false
 +++